 In laboratory conditions, shifting the dark-light-phase to winter-like conditions of 8 hours light and 16 hours darkness per day is sufficient to induce the short day acclimation, which takes about 12 weeks.
 Although our hamsters are not energetically challenged, because they have food and water ad libitum as well as a room temperature within their comfort range, they voluntarily reduce their body mass by 25 %, grow a winter fur and express spontaneous daily torpor.

-To observe the course of the hamsters' body temperature, which is an indicator of the current metabolic state, telemetry devices are implanted under anaesthesia.
+To observe the course of the hamsters' body temperature, which is an indicator of the current metabolic state, a telemetry device is implanted under anaesthesia.
 During the experiment, the hamsters can do their usual hamster business, like eating, sleeping, building nests, and expressing torpor.
-By comparing the brain of torpid and non-torpid winter-adapted hamsters at different time points with divers methods, the understanding of the torpor regulation shall be improved.
+The understanding of the torpor regulation shall be improved by comparing the brain of torpid and non-torpid short day acclimated “winter” hamsters at different time points with diverse methods as following:

 My PhD project is supported by the German Research Foundation (DFG).

 Besides my work on my doctoral thesis I also contribute to the institute's teaching by helping in the Masters' lab courses, supervising bachelor theses, and giving lectures.
 To educate educates me as well.

 Bachelor thesis "Simulation von Tierkämpfen", supervised by Dr. Andrea Wirmer in the working group of Prof. Dr. Harald Wolf